tkightly/london-by-night/rules-notes.md

 | **Bestial Failure on Powers (e.g., Oblivion)** | Some disciplines can backlash with Aggravated damage on critical/bestial fails. | 1+ Aggravated (varies by power).                                   |
 | **Cold Iron (vs. Banu Haqim bane)** | Only applies to Banu Haqim clan.                                              | Deals Aggravated damage to Banu Haqim only.                         |

+# The Six Traditions – *Vampire: The Masquerade*

+## 1. The First Tradition: The Masquerade
+> "Thou shalt not reveal thy true nature to those not of the Blood.
+Doing so shall renounce thy claims of Blood."

+Vampires must hide their existence from mortals.
+Violating this law threatens all Kindred and is punished severely.

+---

+## 2. The Second Tradition: The Domain
+> "Thy domain is thine own concern.
+All others owe thee respect while in it.
+None may challenge thy word in thy domain."

+A vampire controls their own territory.
+Visitors must respect the authority of the domain's ruler.

+---

+## 3. The Third Tradition: The Progeny
+> "Thou shalt only sire another with the permission of thine elder.
+If thou createst another without thine elder’s leave, both thou and thy progeny shall be slain."

+You need permission to create (Embrace) another vampire.
+Unauthorized siring is a grave offense.

+---

+## 4. The Fourth Tradition: The Accounting
+> "Those thou create are thine own children.
+Until thy progeny shall be released, thou shalt command them in all things.
+Their sins are thine to endure."

+A sire is responsible for their childe until they are officially released into Kindred society.

+---

+## 5. The Fifth Tradition: Hospitality
+> "Honor one another’s domain.
+When thou comest to a foreign city, thou shalt present thyself to the one who ruleth there.
+Without the word of acceptance, thou art nothing."

+When entering another’s domain, you must present yourself to the local authority (usually a Prince).

+---

+## 6. The Sixth Tradition: Destruction
+> "Thou art forbidden to destroy another of thy kind.
+The right of destruction belongeth only to thine elder.
+Only the eldest among thee shall call the Blood Hunt."

+You may not kill another Kindred without permission.
+Only elders can sanction destruction, often through a Blood Hunt.